A review with us will ensure you fully understand your plans, maximise your savings & the investments. With no presure or obligation to stay!

 Options for taking your retirement benefits

 It is important to remember that pensions are there to provide an income in retirement.
-Taking too much, too soon could exhaust your funds too soon.
+Taking too much, too quickly could exhaust your funds too soon.

-Buying an Annuity – this can provide a guaranteed income with no investment risk instead.
+Consider buying an annuity – this can provide a guaranteed income with no investment risk instead.
+You could use some of your pension to buy an annuity, perhaps to guarantee your “essential expenditure” for example.

 Annuities are arranged either for life or a period of time (for example 10 years).
 There are many other features that also need to be considered such as: